April-hash/Regional-Sales-Analysis-In-Nigeria/README.md

 The objective is to understand what drives revenue, where sales are strongest, and which products perform best.

 ## Tool Used
-Microsoft Excel (Excel functions, Pivot Tables & charts).
+Microsoft Excel (Pivot Tables & charts).

 ## Key Business Questions Answered